FasiIkom/advprog-modul6/README.md

 4. **Resource Management**:
    - The `ThreadPool` efficiently manages system resources by limiting the number of threads to a fixed size.
 This prevents the server from being overwhelmed by too many simultaneous requests.

+## Reflection on Additional Function Build (Bonus Commit)

+1. **Simplified Initialization**

+- Instead of calling `ThreadPool::new(size)`, users can call `ThreadPool::build(size)`, which makes the intent clear and might feel more intuitive in certain contexts.

+2. **Comparison with `new`**

+- Internally, `build` delegates to the `new` function.
+As a result, both functions create a thread pool with a specified number of threads.
+However, `build` can help clarify usage or future-proof API by separating construction logic from the lower-level details in `new`.

+3. **Maintaining Consistency**

+- Including both `build` and `new` in the codebase maintains backward compatibility in code that already relies on `new`, while offering a potentially clearer entry point for new users.